jxt00/public-ctf-writeups/writeup.md

 01100111011100100110010101111001011110110110011101101000001100000111001100110111010111110110001001111001011101000011001100100100010111110110111000110000011101000101111100110001011011100111011001101001011100110100100101100010011011000011001101111101
 ```

-Couldn't figure out what this is so let's skip it too for now.
+And this is Base 32: `This is not the flag man D:`
 ```
 KRUGS4ZANFZSA3TPOQQHI2DFEBTGYYLHEBWWC3RAIQ5A====
 ```